IBMStreams/sample.edge-mnist-notebook/README.md

    - You'll also need to enter the Event Streams/Kafka credentials string when prompted, as above.

 ### 3. Build and Submit Metro-Edge Application
 1. Open the `build-metro-application.jupyter-py36` notebook in CP4D for editing and execution.
+In CP4D v3.5, be sure to specify to use Python 3.6.
 2. In the first code cell, be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) and Event Streams/Kafka topic (`EVENTSTREAMS_TOPIC`) are set appropriately to match your environment, as above.
 Edit the cell if necessary.
 3. Execute each cell in the notebook.